sztrzask/maklipsa.github.io/speaking/cfp/5-years-45-developers-one-project-time-for-a-recap/index.md

 ## Description

 This is a story of building a big distributed, web-based, modular ERP system from scratch.
 First, we will look at the high-level architecture of the system, database servers, and teams.
 Then we go a bit deeper and discuss how we manage synchronous and asynchronous communication, modularity and data replication.
 Then I will explain why we created a custom DSL for view creation and how this allows us to change non-functional requirements without affecting the business code.
 Going deeper takes us into how we modeled such concepts as multi-language text and multi-currency amounts.
+Next part will be a recap:

-Now You know how it looks like.
-Now it's time for a recap.
-Why did we not use Angular?
-What are the pain points?
-What are we changing?
-What was the key to not failing?
-How some things can't be done right from the start, and just need time?
-And the most important: If done again what would we change and what would we leave as it is?
+- Why did we not use Angular?
+- What are the pain points?
+- What are we changing?
+- What was the key to not failing?
+- How some things can't be done right from the start, and just need time?
+- And the most important: If done again what would we change and what would we leave as it is?